Alexander Zverev issues strong complaint after Italian Open defeat

-Alexander Zverev issues strong complaint after losing to Matteo Arnaldi at the Italian Open
+Alexander Zverev issues strong complaint after losing to Luciano Darderi at the Italian Open

-Alexander Zverev was on the wrong end of an Italian Open upset as he crashed out of the round of 16 at the hands of home favourite Matteo Arnaldi.
+Alexander Zverev was on the wrong end of an Italian Open upset as he crashed out of the round of 16 at the hands of home favourite Luciano Darderi.

 The German was an overwhelming favourite to reach the final as he was placed in the other half of the draw to Jannik Sinner at the Rome event.